AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module5/ex1.md

 >[!NOTE]
 >
 >If you're using Microsoft Windows, make sure to have **OpenSSL** installed on your computer before continuing.
+You can find [instructions to install OpenSSL here](./install-openssl.md)

 Create a new folder on your desktop with the name **Certificate**.